 While the West rebuffed their demands, they once again misjudged Mr. Putin.
 Ignoring history, they believed that the US President’s public and private warnings that an invasion would result in disaster for the Russian economy and for Mr. Putin personally would be deterrent enough to get the Russian President to act rationally.

-Read next installment in June:
+Read next installment in series: